KhairulIzwan/indus_2022/README.md

 Advanced robotics are increasingly capbale of complex, highly sensitive assemblies.
 They generate data on thier production that AI algorithms can analyze.
 And they are increasingly capbale of work intelligently alongside human operators.

+### Detailed Project Proposal

+> 1. **Project background including problem statement**

+There is no one-size-fits-all strategy for a successful Industry 4.0 transformation.
+Strategies will vary depending on company size, industry, geography, and competitive forces, among others.

-> 2. Objective(s) of the Project: This project embarks on the following objectives:
+> 2. **Objective(s) of the Project: This project embarks on the following objectives:**
 >> a.
 To investigate...
 >>
+>
 >> b.
 To assess...
 >>
 >> c.
 To develop ...